doup2001/doup2001/README.md

 ### Hi there 👋
+This is a repository where I express my profile 👀

+My name is Lee Do Yeon and My major is urban planning🏘️ but I am studying software as a double major.

 <!--
 **doup2001/doup2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.